vphuong1205/WeatherForecast/README.md

 Android app to retrieve weather information based on searching city name

 ## Architecture
+### Approach
-Android Single-Activity Architecture with Navigation Component
+Modularized code-base approach with Single-Activity Architecture with Navigation Component for benefits:

-Feature related code is placed inside one of the feature-module.
-We can think about each feature as the equivalent of microservice or private library.

-The modularized code-base approach provides benefit:
-- better separation of concerns.
+- Better separation of concerns.
 Feature related classes life in different modules and can't be referenced without explicit module dependency.
 - Features can be developed in parallel by different teams or developers
 - Each feature can be developed in isolation, independently from other features
 - Faster compile time

+We can think about each feature as the equivalent of microservice or private library.

-We have three kinds of modules in the application:
+We have four kinds of modules in the application:

-### app module:
+### `app module`
 - This is the main module.
 - Navigation setup with Single-Activity Architecture
 - It contains code that wires multiple modules together (dependency injection setup... etc.)
 - Fundamental application configuration (custom application class, etc.).

+### `core-module`
+- The infrastructure layer is the core of the building block of the entire project
+- Hold the pure infrastructure without domain knowledge
+- Module that some of the features could depend
+- Example: `core-network`, `core-authentication`.

-### Core-modules
+### `lib-module`
-- Modules that some of the features could depend on
+- Module that some of the features could depend
-- This is helpful for reuse code only between few feature modules
+- Can be shared across the features
+- Example: `lib-viewmodel`, `lib-utils`.

+### `feature-module`
+- The most common type of module containing all code related to a given feature.
+- `Clean architecture` is the "core architecture" of the application, so each `feature-module` contains own set of Clean architecture layers:
+Each feature module contains `deps` layer for dependency inject setup and 3 layers `data`, `domain`, `presentation` with distinct set of responsibilities.
+- Not depend on other feature modules.
+- Example: `feature-forecast`, `feature-settings` .

-## Install Application
+## Install guideline

 ### Android Studio